-Per non-call 5 note Total Total Per non-call 10 note
+Per note Total

 Public Offering Price(1)

-% \$ % \$

-Underwriting Discount

-% \$ % \$
+Underwriting Discount % \$

-Proceeds to Enterprise Products Operating LLC (before expenses)
+Proceeds to Enterprise Products % \$

-% \$ % \$
+Operating LLC (before expenses) % \$

-$(1) \ \ Plus \ accrued \ interest \ from \ August \\ \ \ \ , 2017, \ if \ settlement \ occurs \ after \ that \ date.$
+(1) Plus accrued interest from February , 2018, if settlement occurs after that date.

-The underwriters expect to deliver the notes in book-entry form only, through the facilities of The Depository Trust Company, against payment on or about August , 2017.
+The underwriters expect to deliver the notes in book-entry form only, through the facilities of The Depository Trust Company, against payment on or about February , 2018.